mneedham/neo4j-shell-tools/readme.md

 # Import data into your neo4j database from the neo4j-shell command

-neo4j-shell-tools adds a bunch of commands to [neo4j-shell](http://docs.neo4j.org/chunked/stable/shell.html) which allow you to insert data into your database without any hassle.
+neo4j-shell-tools adds a bunch of commands to [neo4j-shell](http://docs.neo4j.org/chunked/stable/shell.html) which allow you to insert data into a running neo4j database without any hassle.

 ### Installation